JUMP TO CONTENT

 Posting date: 14 Apr 2025

 Rachel Clarke was seven years old when she decided she wanted to be an optician.
 Why?
-Because her ultimate hero, her daddy, who knew the answers to every question she ever asked, didn’t know how her glasses worked.
+Because her ultimate hero, her dad, who knew the answers to every question she ever asked, didn’t know how her glasses worked.
 That was it – the moment she decided her future career.

 At 16 years old, she went to work in her local opticians and, having never left the sector, she’s now heading into her 33rd year of practice as a Dispensing Optician.
 Rachel worked for another multiple optician for 18 years, there was a change to the way things were run there she was ready to move on.
 Having spotted a Specsavers being built around the corner from her home, she applied for a new job.
 They had already filled the Dispensing Optician role, but they were open to her joining the team due to her extensive experience and enthusiasm – and she’s still there now, nine years later, at Specsavers Llanishen, in the very same building.